d2l-ai/d2l-en/chapter_optimization/adam.md

 ## Yogi

 One of the problems of Adam is that it can fail to converge even in convex settings when the second moment estimate in $\mathbf{s}_t$ blows up.
 As a fix :cite:`Zaheer.Reddi.Sachan.ea.2018` proposed a refined update (and initialization) for $\mathbf{s}_t$.
-To understand what's going on, let's rewrite the Adam update as follows:
+To understand what's going on, let us rewrite the Adam update as follows:

 $$\mathbf{s}_t \leftarrow \mathbf{s}_{t-1} + (1 - \beta_2) \left(\mathbf{g}_t^2 - \mathbf{s}_{t-1}\right).$$